iclaudio11/quiz-travel/README.md

 Visit the deployed version of the project at https://quiz-travel-6c57f.web.app to enjoy Quiz Travel without the need for local installation.

+## How to Run Locally

+1. Clone the repository.
+2. Navigate to the project folder.
+3. Install dependencies: `npm install`
+4. Start the development server: `npm start`

 ## Authors

 - Claudio Iaculo